As this is a Moment of Awesome page, spoilers will be left unmarked. You Have Been Warned!

 - For added bonus points, the Purple Man's death completely exonerates Phone Guy as the killer, as Phone Guy died before Purple Man met his end.

 - The end of Night 6, aka "Nightmare Mode", possibly shows a final end to the Fazbear horror that has spanned at least 40 years, as Fazbear's Fright was undone by the shoddy wiring in its electronics and burned to the ground before it was ever opened to the public, taking nearly everything with it and what remained being sold at a public auction.

 - What makes it even better is that the newspaper clipping says that 'foul play isn't ruled out' when talking about why the place burned down.
-It's entirely possible that the new guard (or someone else) figured out what happened and set the place on fire themselves in order to end the madness and finally let those kids rest.
+It's quite possible that the new guard (or someone else) figured out what happened and set the place on fire themselves in order to end the madness and finally let those kids rest.

 - If you get the Good Ending and successfully complete Night 6, not only are the children's spirits freed and their murderer killed in the most poetic fashion, but Springtrap, and the murderous spirit that may have inhabited it, is destroyed in the fire, preventing him from ever harming another soul.
 Now that's a sweet victory.

 - Brightening the Nightmare Mode newspaper◊ reveals that some items — including Springtrap — survived, either escaping the fire or being sold at public auction.